TyshaunTCody/TyshaunTCody/README.md

 What I'm working on:
 Improving Data Analysis skills (Excel, SQL)
-Building practical models to gain real data-driven insights
-Becoming more comfortable with simulation and modeling techniques
+Building practical models to improve my data driven intuiton Getting more comfortable with simulation and modeling techniques